developer1622101/IRIS_Web_Rec25_231ME341/README.md

  -   If changes in backend -> tsc

- -   Only -> npm run server
+ -   run the app  -> npm run server